ak-krajewska/book-scraper/documentation/braindump.md

 Figured out how to go through the pages.
 I mostly based this on the article example, except that the article had "base_url" a variable that was previously not defined.
 But if you use just "url" it gets wacky.

+#### Scrape each book and structure data

+Scraping each book and structuring data code just worked from the example code.
+I think it's a little ugly and the error handling could be better but forgeing ahead for now.

 ### Attempt to use Medium article

 **Summary:** The code given in the article doesn't run and I am giving up on it.
 Read this section for the saga.